thycotic/ac-docs/getting-started/be.md

 [priority]: # (4)
 # Browser Extension

+The Browser Extension for **Cloud Access Controller** enforces MFA and automatically logs users in to web applications.

+## Installing the Browser Extension

 Use the link from your _Thycotic Access Controller Initial Set Up_ email and visit your default browser's extension store to install the Thycotic Access Controller browser extension, shown here for Chrome:

 ![ac extension](images/be-icon.png "Browser Extension icon")